Climate change

 • our fleet's fuel usage

-What we have done to reduce emissions:
+Some of the work we have done to reduce emissions includes:

-• Installed solar panels to a number of Council buildings
+• installed solar panels to a number of Council buildings

-• Delivered a significant improvement programme of LED upgrades to street lighting, with continued capital investment taking place
+• delivered a significant improvement programme of LED upgrades to street lighting, with continued capital investment taking place

-• Building modernisation and retrofit improvement programmes
+• building modernisation and retrofit improvement programmes

-• Installed Combined Heat and Power (CHP) units at some of our highest consuming sites
+• installed Combined Heat and Power (CHP) units at some of our highest consuming sites

 What we have done to protect our environment and tackle climate change